exercism/go/concepts/constants/introduction.md

 )
 ```

-Constants are typically declared at package level, though uncommonly they can also be declared inside a function.
+Constants are typically declared at package level, though they can also be declared inside a function.

 ## Typed and untyped constants